 19 March 2020

-YWCA Canberra’s Great Ydeas Small Grants Program provides grants up to $2,500 to support women and girls in the ACT, including female-identifying people, and non-binary people, to pursue their passions and improve our community.
+YWCA Canberra’s Great Ydeas Small Grants Program provides grants up to $2,500 to support women, girls and non-binary people in the ACT to pursue their passions and improve our community.

 Applications are now open for the 2020 YWCA Canberra Great Ydeas Small Grants.
 This year, we have a total of $13,000 in general and specialised grants available.